Canadian Football League: Mark Cohon era (2007–2015)

 With Mark Cohon as commissioner of the league the CFL entered a period of stability and growth.
 New television deals, two new collective bargaining agreements, the 100th Grey Cup celebration, and widespread stadium renovation and rebuilding highlighted this era.
 The 100th anniversary of the Grey Cup had the highest ever television ratings for a championship game in English Canada.

 During the 2000s the CFL had the third highest per-game attendance of any North American sports league and the seventh highest per-game attendance of any sports league worldwide.
 A 2006 survey conducted at the University of Lethbridge confirmed that the CFL was the second most popular sports league in Canada, with the following of 19% of the total adult Canadian population compared to 30% for the NHL.
 The NFL had 11% following, with a total of 26% following at least one of the pro football leagues.
 In other words, approximately 80% of Canadian football fans follow the CFL, and about 55% follow the NFL.
 With the absence of Ottawa from 2006 to 2013, league attendance hovered around the 2 million mark.
 It stood at 2,029,875 in 2012 for a single game average of 28,193.
 The 2007 season was a recent high point with average game attendance of 29,167, the best since 1983.

 During Mark Cohon's time in office many of the teams either undertook major renovations to their existing stadiums, or constructed brand new stadiums.
 The Montreal Alouettes were the first to undertake this project, adding 5,000 seats to Percival Molson Memorial Stadium in time for the 2010 CFL season.
 The Edmonton Eskimos and Calgary Stampeders also renovated their respective stadiums and facilities for the 2010 season.
 In 2011, the BC Lions played under a new, retractable roof in BC Place after spending one and a half seasons at Empire Field.
-In 2013, the Winnipeg Blue Bombers moved to Investors Group Field, now known as IG Field, an entirely new stadium at the University of Manitoba.
+In 2013, the Winnipeg Blue Bombers moved to Investors Group Field, now known as Princess Auto Stadium, an entirely new stadium at the University of Manitoba.
 The Hamilton Tiger-Cats began using their new stadium, Tim Hortons Field, after spending 2013 at University of Guelph's stadium and the first half of the 2014 season at McMaster University's football field following the demolition of the iconic Ivor Wynne Stadium.

 In 2014 the Ottawa Redblacks kicked off their inaugural season (having been awarded a franchise in 2008), becoming the third Ottawa franchise in CFL history.
 The new Ottawa franchise returned the league to a nine-team structure, with five teams in the West Division and four in the East; the Winnipeg Blue Bombers moved back to the West Division.
 The expansion Ottawa Redblacks played at the massively renovated Frank Clair Stadium, now branded as TD Place Stadium.

 In Mark Cohon's last year as commissioner he negotiated a new five-year collective bargaining agreement (from 2014 through the 2018 season) between the CFL and the Canadian Football League Players' Association (CFLPA).